-Lending activities are guided by internal credit policies and Risk Appetite Framework that are approved by the Board of Directors.
+Lending/ financing activities are guided by internal credit policies and Risk Appetite Framework that are approved by the Board.
 The Group's Risk Appetite Framework is refreshed at least annually and with regard to credit risk, provides direction as to portfolio management strategies and objectives designed to deliver the Group's optimal portfolio mix.
 Credit Risk portfolio management strategies include, amongst others:

-- Concentration limits to single counterparty credit; - · Asset writing strategies for group of customers; - Setting Loan to Value limits for asset backed loans/financing (i.e., exchange traded shares & other collateral); - Watch-list processes for identifying, monitoring and managing customers exhibiting signs of weakness and higher risk customers; and.
+- Concentration threshold/ review trigger on single counterparty credit; - · Asset writing strategies for group of customers; - Setting Loan to Value limits for asset backed loans/financing (i.e., exchange traded shares & other collateral); - Watch-list processes for identifying, monitoring and managing customers exhibiting signs of weakness and higher risk customers; and. - Setting Benchmark Returns which serve as a guide to the minimum returns the Group requires for the risk undertaken, taking into account operating expenses and cost of capital.